rdavidhall3/r-pharma-js-toolchain-2022/workshop/exercise_2/exercise_2.md

 ## Step 9: Create HTMLWidget stub code

+0. OPTIONAL: If you did not complete the previous code sections, run the following commands in the **TERMINAL** to bring you codebase up to date:

+		git checkout -f step_9

 1. Open **RStudio**

 2. CONSOLE: In the R console, enter the following command: